Keyboard shortcuts

 -> tools/paperclips-content-gen

--> paperclips-content deserializes the bytes at startup
+-> paperclips-content deserializes the typed Paperclips schema at startup

 Unlock Flow